 UEA mathematicians have a proven track record of working with outside organisations.
 This page describes the many different ways in which we can use our expertise to help businesses.

+Members of the School of Mathematics are regular participants at Industrial Study Groups, where a group of mathematicians from around the world gather for a week to work intensively on problems brought by outside companies.
+The companies pay to bring a problem, and in return benefit from discussions with academics during the week and a formal report produced afterwards.
 In 2012, the School of Mathematics at UEA hosted the 85th European Study Group with Industry.
-At the meeting, a group of mathematicians from around the world gathered to work intensively on problems brought by outside companies.
-The companies paid to bring the problem, and in return benefit from discussions with academics during the week and a formal report produced afterwards.
-More details about the meeting at UEA and future study groups can be obtained from the 85th European Study Group with Industry page.

-If a small well-defined problem you have might benefit from some work by a fourth-year undergraduate or masters student, it might form a suitable basis for an MMath or MSc project.
+If a small well-defined problem you have might benefit from some work by a fourth-year undergraduate or masters student, it might form a suitable basis for a project for a final-year Master of Mathematics student.
 In return for sponsorship from the company, a student will spend 1/3 of the their year working on an agreed project, under the direction of an academic adviser from the School of Mathematics.
 For more information contact the Director of Teaching, Dr Johannes Siemons.

 For larger and/or more complex problems an internship may be more appropriate.
 With support from an academic partner in the School of Mathematics, a graduate student can spend 3–6 months working full time at your company.